 Electors who need assistance in performing the act of voting may ask the polling committee for necessary help.
 Any voter with a serious mental or physical disability may choose an extra helper among those persons who are present.

 Electors who are not able to get into the polling station may cast their votes immediately outside.
 In such cases two election officials come out, bringing with them the necessary election materials including a ballot box.

 Electors may vote in advance.
 Advance voting inland (including Svalbard and Jan Mayen) takes place in the period from 1 July in the year of the election and up to the last Friday before Election Day.
-The elector is personally responsible for casting an advance vote at such time as permits the ballot cast in advance to reach the Electoral Committee no later than 9.00 pm on Election Day.
+The elector is personally responsible for casting an advance vote at such time as permits the ballot cast in advance to reach the Electoral Committee no later than 5.00 pm the day after Election Day.

 It is the municipal authorities that are responsible for receiving the inland advance votes.
 The Electoral Committee decides in which premises it shall be possible to vote in advance.
 Typical places are the town hall, the service centre and similar premises.
 A municipal authority is also bound to receive advance votes cast at health and social welfare institutions in the municipal authority area.
 Any person who is unable to get to a polling station on account of illness or disability, may apply to the Electoral Committee in the municipal authority area to be permitted to vote at home (ambulatory voting).
 In the case of ambulatory voting and voting in an institution there shall be no fewer than two returning officers present.